No. 487 Squadron RNZAF: Ramrod 16

+Service with the 2nd Tactical Air Force

+In June 1943, No. 487 Squadron was transferred to the 2nd Tactical Air Force (2TAF), which was raised as part of the Allied preparations for the forthcoming invasion of France.
+Its first sortie with the 2TAF was on 12 June, a bombing mission to Caen aerodrome.
+After one final mission later in the month, the squadron moved to Sculthorpe and began converting to the De Havilland Mosquito heavy fighter in anticipation of starting nighttime intruder missions.
+It became operational on 3 October, when it sortied to Pont Chateau, near Nantes, successfully bombing a power-station without loss.

 Back on operations and flying from RAF Hunsdon, on 18 February 1944, No. 487 Squadron took part in Operation Jericho, a raid on the Amiens prison intended to facilitate the escape of the members of the French Resistance, held there as prisoners and scheduled for execution.
 During the raid, bombs dropped by the squadron destroyed a wall and enabled over a hundred prisoners to escape.
 On 31 October 1944 the squadron destroyed the Gestapo headquarters at Aarhus, destroying German intelligence records about Resistance activities.
 In February 1945, in order to stay in touch with the advancing Allied armies, the squadron shifted its base to liberated Europe, moving to Rosières-en-Santerre in France.
 The Gestapo headquarters in Copenhagen received the same treatment on 21 March.

-No. 487 Squadron flew its last operational mission on the night of 2–3 May 1945, launching a 13-plane raid on Itzeloe, Heide, and Elmshorn.
+No. 487 Squadron flew its last operational mission on the night of 2–3 May 1945, launching a thirteen-plane raid on Itzeloe, Heide, and Elmshorn.
 It was disbanded on 19 September 1945.
-Its aircraft and those of its New Zealand aircrew who wished to remain became No. 16 Squadron RAF retrospectively, and some weeks later, No. 268 Squadron RAF.
+Its aircraft and those of its New Zealand aircrew who wished to remain in the RAF became No. 16 Squadron retrospectively, and some weeks later, No. 268 Squadron.